In 1899 a man named Charles H. Baker built the first underground hydroelectric power plant just at the bottom of Snoqualmie Falls in Washington State.

 If you have found this article helpful please leave a comment and/or share on social media.

-If you are interested in subscribing to Digital Investor Click Here
+If you are interested in learning How to Make $500 in 5 Days Click Here

 To your passive income lifestyle.